Grovety/CrowBot_GRC_program/README.md

 ## How it works

-Once you flash our program to the CrowBot  (see [how to do it](https://github.com/Grovety/CrowBot_GRC_program/blob/main/how_to_install_the_program.md)), the robot can receive commands from the DevBoard via Bluetooth.
+Once you flash our program to the CrowBot  (see [how to do it](https://github.com/Grovety/CrowBot_GRC_program/blob/main/how_to_install_the_program.md)), the robot can receive commands from the Vox Control Board via Bluetooth.

-1. Turn on the robot and the DevBoard.
+1. Turn on the robot and the VoxControl.
 2. Enable Bluetooth on the robot by sliding the switch.
-3. The robot will automatically connect to the DevBoard, and a connection icon will appear on the board.
+3. The robot will automatically connect to the VoxControl, and a connection icon will appear on the board.

 ![RC2](https://github.com/user-attachments/assets/907467d8-6e76-4b28-b7d1-531149297eba)